-The accounting support fee will be allocated among the issuers in the four classes in the following manner:

-(1) Each company in the Equity Issuers and Investment Company Issuers classes will be allocated an amount equal to the accounting support fee, multiplied by a fraction.
+BRIEFING PAPER The accounting support fee will be allocated among the issuers in the four classes in the following manner: - (1) Each company in the Equity Issuers and Investment Company Issuers classes will be allocated an amount equal to the accounting support fee, multiplied by a fraction.
 The numerator of the fraction will be the issuer's average monthly U.S. market capitalization during the preceding calendar year.
-The denominator will be the sum of the average monthly U.S. market capitalizations of all Equity and Investment Company Issuers.

-For purposes of this allocation, however, the market capitalization of an investment company issuer will be ten percent of the investment company's net asset value.
-This reduction is meant to reflect that investment company audits are relatively less complex than audits of publicly-traded companies.

-(2) All issuers in the other two classes - issuers permitted not to file and all other issuers - will be allocated a share of zero.

-Each year, after the allocation of the accounting support fee is determined, the Board intends to send a notice of assessment to each issuer to which a share of the fee has been allocated.
+The denominator will be the sum of the average monthly U.S. market capitalizations of all Equity and Investment Company Issuers. - For purposes of this allocation, however, the market capitalization of an investment company issuer will be ten percent of the investment company's net asset value.
+This reduction is meant to reflect that investment company audits are relatively less complex than audits of publicly-traded companies. - (2) All issuers in the other two classes issuers permitted not to file and all other issuers will be allocated a share of zero.
+Each year, after the allocation of the accounting support fee is determined, the Board intends to send a notice to each issuer to which a share of the fee has been allocated.
 Issuers will be assessed for their share of the accounting support fee, rounded to the nearest hundred.
 If an issuer's share of the accounting support fee is less than \$50, that issuer will not be assessed.
 These bills will be sent either electronically or by first-class mail.
-Bills will be due on the 30th day after transmittal after which interest will accrue at a rate equal to 6 percent per annum.
+Bills will be due on the 30th day after transmittal, after which interest will accrue at a rate equal to 6 percent per annum.
 If an issuer has not paid its bill by the 60th day, the Board may send a second notice by certified mail.
-If the Board has sent a second notice and the bill has still not been paid by the 90th day, the Board may report the issuer's non-payment to the Commission.
+If the bill still remains unpaid after 90 days, the Board may report the issuer's nonpayment to the Commission.
 An issuer's failure to pay its share of the accounting support fee is a violation of Section 13(b)(2) of the Securities Exchange Act of 1934, as amended by Section 109(h) of the Act, and could, like any other Exchange Act violation, result in administrative, civil, or criminal sanctions.
-In addition, the Board proposes to require that no registered public accounting firm may sign an unqualified audit opinion with respect to an issuer's financial statements without confirming that the issuer has outstanding no past-due share of the accounting support fee.
+In addition, the Board's rules would provide that no registered public accounting firm may sign an unqualified audit opinion with respect to an issuer's financial statements without ascertaining that the issuer has outstanding no past-due share of the accounting support fee.
+Finally, the Board's rules provide a procedure for an issuer to contest the class in which it was placed or the calculation by which its share was determined.